lizzynaameh/Exploratory-Data-Analysis-MTA-Ridership-in-NYC/README.md

 #### Tools:

-- I am using SQL to query in data, pandas for data analysis and manipiulation, matplotlib for visualizations, and geopandas for geospatial analysis.
+- I am using SQL to query in data, pandas for data analysis and manipiulation, matplotlib and seaborn for visualizations, geopandas for geospatial analysis, and scikitlearn for modeling.

 #### MVP Goal: